terasky-int/terraform-schema-converter/README.md

 <!-- Mapping Types -->
 ### Mapping Types

-The mapping types are the building blocks of a converter mapping object which instructs the converter what should be the operation for each field matching between the Terraform object and the model object.
+The [mapping types][mapping-types] are the building blocks of a converter mapping object which instructs the converter what should be the operation for each field matching between the Terraform object and the model object.

 #### Built-in String